R/science

-r/science, ironically dubbed the New Reddit Journal of Science, is an Internet forum on Reddit where the community of participants discuss science topics.
+r/science is an Internet forum on Reddit where the community of participants discuss science topics.
 A popular feature of the forum is "Ask Me Anything" (AMA) public discussions.
 As of 2014, r/science attracted 30,000–100,000 visitors per day, making it the largest community-managed science forum and an attractive place to host discussions.
-It has 27.7 million members as of 2022.
+It has over 33 million members as of 2024.

 History

 Nathan Allen

 Nathan Allen is an American chemist.
 While working as a chemist at Dow Chemical Company, Allen began to imagine that scientists could use Reddit's "ask me anything" (AMA) interview format to create discussions between scientists and the public.
 Allen became a forum moderator there and has since been prominent in guiding the culture of the community there and as a spokesperson for the forum.
 Allen has advocated that chemists should be more active in communicating with the public in online forums such as reddit.